ikelaiah/cli-fp/README.md

   // Add parameters using new helper methods Cmd.AddStringParameter('-n', '--name', 'Name to greet', False, 'World');
-  Cmd.AddIntegerParameter('-c', '--count', 'Number of times to greet', False, '1');

   // Register the command to the application App.RegisterCommand(Cmd);